massimomauro/FASSEG-repository/README.md

-# face_seg_dataset
+# FASSEG dataset

+FAce Semantic Segmentation Dataset

 This is the dataset used for the paper:

-"Multiclass semantic segmentation of faces"
+"Multiclass semantic segmentation of faces" by Massimo Mauro, Khalil Khan and Riccardo Leonardi